 disclosure: we were sent the item mentioned for the purpose of review and giveaway

-I’ve teamed u with Trends UK to offer one lucky reader the chance to win a Science Mad Chemistry Lab set worth £29.99 for themselves.
-Just complete the Gleam form below.
+I’ve teamed up with Tactic Games to offer one lucky reader the chance to win Hack my Password worth £27.99 for themselves.
+Complete the Gleam form attached for your chance to win.
 Good luck!

 Terms and conditions: